xpesav00/DeliveryService/README.md

 ## Building and Testing

-Project uses maven, to build it use:
+Project uses maven, to build Web interface or REST Gui use:
 ```
 mvn install
 ```
+in respective directory.

 Run DeliveryService-Web module from its directory:
 ```